Lady Margaret Beaufort: Portraits

 There is no surviving portrait of Margaret Beaufort dating from her lifetime.
 All known portraits, however, are in essentially the same format, depicting her in her later years, wearing a long, peaked, white headdress and in a pose of religious contemplation.
 Most of these were made in the reign of Henry VIII and Elizabeth I as symbols of loyalty to the Tudor regime.
 They may be based on a lost original, or be derived from the sculpture on her tomb in Westminster Abbey, in which she wears the same headdress.

-One variant of the portrait by Meynnart Wewyck in 1510 by Rowland Lockey from the late 1590s shows her at prayer in her richly furnished private closet behind her chamber.
+One portrait by Meynnart Wewyck in 1510 shows her at prayer in her richly furnished private closet behind her chamber.
 The plain desk at which she kneels is draped with a richly patterned textile that is so densely encrusted with embroidery that its corners stand away stiffly.
 Her lavishly illuminated Book of Hours is open before her, with its protective cloth wrapper (called a "chemise" binding), spread out around it.
 The walls are patterned with oak leaf designs, perhaps in lozenges, perhaps of stamped and part-gilded leather.
 Against the wall hangs the dosser of her canopy of estate, with the tester above her head (the Tudor rose at its centre) supported on cords from the ceiling.
 The coats-of-arms woven into the tapestry are of England (parted as usual with France) and the portcullis badge of the Beauforts, which the early Tudor kings later used in their arms.
-Small stained glass roundels in the leaded glass of her lancet windows also display elements of the arms of both England (cropped away here) and Beaufort.
+Small stained-glass roundels in the leaded glass of her lancet windows also display elements of the arms of both England (cropped away here) and Beaufort.
+The painting, which measures 180 cm by 122 cm, is notable as the first large-scale portrait of an Englishwoman.

+In 2023, restoration work on the Wewyck portrait revealed that it had been overpainted several times throughout its history, with Margaret's original facial expression made more sombre and pious.